travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

         }
         ```

-        From this output, you can see what you can access in the model and change.
+        From this output, you can see what you can access in the model.

-1. In the docfx.json file put this:
+1. In the docfx.json file put thisunder the "build" key:

     ```json
     "globalMetadata" : { "_appTitle": "{{productName}}", "productName": "Scrapbook101core" },